-Ranch operations revenues were \$1,941,000 for the first six months of 2017, an increase of \$102,000, or 6%, compared to the same period in 2016.
-We experienced an increase in revenues from grazing leases of \$126,000.
+Ranch operations revenues were \$2,809,000 for the first nine months of 2017, an increase of \$556,000, or 25%, compared to the same period in 2016.
+We experienced an increase in revenues from grazing leases of \$528,000.
 During the first half of 2016, we had less grazing lease revenues as a result of a drought clause being in effect.
+The drought clause ceased to be in effect at the beginning of 2017.

-Ranch operations expenses were \$2,954,000 for the first six months of 2017, an increase of \$65,000, or 2%, compared to the same period in 2016.
-Increased personnel costs, resulting from our rightsizing initiatives, is the overwhelming driver of this increase.
+Ranch operations expenses were \$4,107,000 for the first nine months of 2017, a decrease of \$156,000, or 4%, compared to the same period in 2016.
+The drivers of this decrease include reduced repairs and maintenance costs, utilities, and professional services.

-Corporate general and administrative costs were \$5,439,000, a decrease of \$727,000, or 12%, compared to the same period in 2016.
-During 2017, the Company internalized additional legal tasks, previously outsourced, associated with our development projects resulting in an increase in capitalizable payroll costs of \$336,000.
-The remaining decrease is attributable to decreases in legal costs associated with employment and investor related matters.
-As we move forward into the second half of 2017 and into 2018, we expect to begin to recognize savings from the rightsizing discussed above.
+Corporate general and administrative costs were \$7,716,000, a decrease of \$1,546,000, or 17%, compared to the same period in 2016.
+The Company had a \$781,000 decrease in professional services, including legal costs associated with employment and investor related matters.
+Also during 2017, the Company internalized legal tasks, previously outsourced, associated with our development projects resulting in an increase in qualifying capitalizable payroll costs of \$508,000.
+Lastly, there were savings of \$494,000 associated with payroll, bonuses, and overhead attributable to our rightsizing and curtailment of our retirement plans.
+As we move forward into the last quarter of 2017 and into 2018, we expect to begin to recognize savings from the rightsizing discussed above.

-Our share of earnings from our joint ventures was \$1,788,000, a decrease of \$1,509,000, or 46%, during the first six months of 2017 when compared to the same period in 2016.
+Our share of earnings from our joint ventures was \$3,512,000, a decrease of \$2,138,000, or 38%, during the first nine months of 2017 when compared to the same period in 2016.
 The primary drivers include the following:

-- There was a \$474,000 decrease in our share of earnings from our TA/Petro joint venture.
-The decline is driven by increased operating costs associated with new offerings at TA/Petro.
-Also contributing to the decline, was the inclement winter weather experienced during the first quarter that reduced traffic volume.
-Comparatively, diesel volumes decreased 813,000 gallons while gasoline volumes increased 227,000 gallons. - There was a \$527,000 decrease in our share of earnings from our TRCC/Rock Outlet joint venture.
-The decrease is attributable to write-off of tenant allowances and other leasing costs associated with six tenant lease terminations.
+- There was a \$766,000 decrease in our share of earnings from our TA/Petro joint venture.
+The decline is driven by increased operating costs associated with new offerings at TA/Petro, a one time charge of \$200,000 related to a workers' compensation claim, and a decline in gas fuel margins. - There was a \$528,000 decrease in our share of earnings from our TRCC/Rock Outlet joint venture.
+The decrease is attributable to write-off of tenant allowances and other leasing costs associated with lease terminations.
 The departing tenants have struggled nationally in recent years as a result of the retail slump and do not represent the overall performance of The Outlets at Tejon.
 Operationally, the outlet is continually identifying new and desirable tenants to better serve its target demographic.
 During the second quarter, Express, a nationally recognized brand focusing on men's and women's fashion commenced operations occupying a space approximating 7,828 square feet.
 On July 14, 2017, TRCC/Rock Outlets executed a lease with Old Navy for a space approximating 12,500 square feet.
-On July 21, 2017, Samsonite, a worldwide leader in superior travel bags and luggage, took possession of a vacated unit and immediately commenced operations. - TRC-MRC 2, a joint venture which was formed during the third quarter of 2016, had a \$602,000 loss driven by non-cash GAAP losses, despite generating positive net operating income.
+On July 21, 2017, Samsonite, a worldwide leader in superior travel bags and luggage, took possession of a vacated unit and immediately commenced operations.

+• TRC-MRC 2, a joint venture which was formed during the third quarter of 2016, had a \$826,000 loss driven by non-cash GAAP losses, despite generating positive net operating income.
 Please refer to "Non-GAAP Measures" for further financial discussion on our joint ventures.

-Comparison of three months ended June 30, 2017 to three months ended June 30, 2016
+Comparison of three months ended September 30, 2017 to three months ended September 30, 2016